jlchereau/Kidoju-Help/web-guide/teacher_guide/README.md

-# Teacher Guide {#teacher-guide}
+## Teacher Guide

-Note: Please start with the student guide which includes features relevant to teachers (authors).
+Note: Please start with the student guide which includes features relevant to teachers \(authors\).